mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Biometrics:

 Lu, X., M.B.
 Hooten, A.M.
 Raiho, D.K.
 Swanson, C.A.
 Roland, and S.E.
 Stehn.
 (In Press).
 Latent trajectory models for spatio-temporal dynamics in Alaskan ecosystems.
 Biometrics.

-* New paper accepted at Frontiers:

-Eisaguirre, J.M., P.J.
-Williams, X. Lu, M.L.
-Kissling, P.A.
-Schuette, B.P.
-Weitzman, W.S.
-Beatty, G.G.
-Esslinger, J.N.
-Womble, and M.B.
-Hooten.
-(In Press).
-Informing management of recovering predators and their prey with ecological diffusion models.
-Frontiers in Ecology and the Environment.

-* New paper in Biometrics:

-Scharf, H.R., A. Raiho, S. Pugh, C.A.
-Roland, D.K.
-Swanson, S.E.
-Stehn, and M.B.
-Hooten.
-(2022).
-Multivariate Bayesian clustering using covariate-informed components with application to boreal vegetation sensitivity.
-Biometrics, 78: 1427-1440.